Continue reading for our analysis...

-In the video at the bottom of the page, it’s not a dog-eat-dog world, it’s a reptile-eat-reptile world.
+In the video below, it’s not a dog-eat-dog world, it’s a reptile-eat-reptile world.
 What better setting than the Florida Everglades for footage that includes both a ravenous alligator and a massive python?

 Learn what other types of animals live in this habitat before watching the scene unfold yourself!